voldemort9999/File-Encryptor/README.md

 #### Step 7: Output Write

-Original bytes wapas file me save →
+Original bytes are saved back to the file →
-`photo.jpg` perfectly restore.
+`photo.jpg` is perfectly restored.

 ---